anmalkov/minerkeeper/help_ru.md

-minimumTotalHashrateForAlert | If the average hashrate will be lower than this value the notification will be sent<br />If it equals to 0 (zero) - no check for the hashrate will be performed restartMinerOnMinimumTotalHashrate | If equals to true the miner will be restarted if the average hashrate will be lower than  _minimumTotalHashrateForAlert_<br />Possible values: _true_ or _false_ maximumGpuTemperatureForAlert | If the temperature on any GPU will be higher than this value the notification will be sent<br />If it equals to 0 (zero) - no check for the temperature will be performed
+minimumTotalHashrateForAlert | If the average hashrate will be lower than this value the notification will be sent<br />If it equals to 0 (zero) - no check for the hashrate will be performed restartMinerOnMinimumTotalHashrate | If equals to true the miner will be restarted if the average hashrate will be lower than  _minimumTotalHashrateForAlert_<br />Possible values: _true_ or _false_ maximumGpuTemperatureForAlert | If the temperature on any GPU will be higher than this value the notification will be sent<br />If it equals to 0 (zero) - no check for the temperature will be performed totalAcceptedSharesChangeIntervalMinutes | The duration that will be used to monitor if the total amount of accepted shares changed or not.
+If it is not changed during that interval, a miner will be restarted

 ## Telegram section options